HiM3/desi-etsy/README.md

 ## 👥 Authors

+- Meet - The Backend Developer
+- Prena - The Frontend Developer
-- Your Name - Initial work
+- Sauban - The Frontend Developer

 ## 🙏 Acknowledgments